 The key takeaways

-Be sure to match your KPIs to your campaign goal.
-If you want to achieve lower-funnel outcomes, ensure your campaign is set up to measure lower-funnel engagement, such as adding items to a cart or filling out a form.
-Keep it top of mind when creating messaging, defining a target audience and tagging an event as your optimization trigger, for example.
+Match your KPIs to your campaign goal.
+If you want to achieve lower-funnel outcomes, ensure your campaign measures lower-funnel engagement, such as adding items to a cart or purchasing a product.
+Keep your goal top of mind when creating messaging by defining a target audience, tagging an event as your optimization trigger, and creating your call-to-action.

-Remember to consider the full picture before declaring a campaign unsuccessful.
-For instance, if RGG had pulled the campaign because of its higher cost per email sign-up, the company would have missed out on immediate and long-term value.
+Remember to consider the complete picture before deciding a campaign is a success.
+For instance, if RGG had pulled the campaign due to its high cost per email sign-up, the company would have missed out on the revenue from higher-value shoppers.
 By analyzing a campaign’s impact throughout the entire funnel, you can uncover insights to inform campaign optimization strategies.